May 13, 2003.05.13.03. - banaman [imogen][noje]

 or maybe it's just something he doesn't want to acknowledge so he doesn't have to answer

-"Help not Man for his survival unless it threatens ours.
+sometimes it's easier to talk of other things"Help not Man for his survival unless it threatens ours.
 Hurt not man unless he threatens us.
 Kill not man for food unless we might perish."

 so, so quietly recited - just for her ears alone